-Restricted financial assets Restricted financial asset belances are not available for general use by the local government due to externally imposed restrictions.
+Restricted financial assets

-Restrictions are specified in an agreement, contract or legislation. restrictions are specified in an agreement, contract or registration.
+Restricted financial asset balances are not available for general use by the local government due to externally imposed restrictions.
+Restrictions are specified in an agreement, contract or legislation.
 This applies to reserve accounts, unspent grants, subsidies and contributions and unspent loans that have not been fully expended in the manner specified by the contributor, legislation or loan agreement and for which no liability has been recognised.